briannelson95/wedding-planner/README.md

 #### 6.25.25
 - now able to see and edit event data from the individual event page

+#### 6.26.25
+### The Guest Book
+- added guest-book page, viewable by PLANNER and COUPLE accounts
+    - db query is secure behind PLANNER and COUPLE auth sessions
+- added ability to add and edit guests to guest book
+- save guest infomation (name, email, phone, address, side (which side of the couple), notes)

 ## Getting Started
 This is very much a work in progress but this `README` will stay up to date on working features and steps to get it running **in its current state**.
 That being said if you're interested in starting it as is, you can follow these instructions.